brisneve/know-your-plastic-footprint/README.md

 # Know Your Plastic Footprint
-A Shiny web application for estimating personal plastic use, setting reduction goals, and storing responses locally for monitoring and analysis.

-## Overview

 Know Your Plastic Footprint is an interactive R Shiny application designed to help individuals quantify their plastic consumption and reflect on their environmental impact.